On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Introduction

 \section{Introduction}

 This paper addresses a large class of betting games described by discrete-time Markov processes.
-In this setting, the bettor begins with initial account value~$V_0 > 0$ and at each stage~$k$, the controller~$u_k$, alternatively called the {\it betting strategy}, determines the size of the~$k$-th wager.
-Then, over~$n$ steps, these bets, typically assuming independent and identically distributed random variables~$X_k$ as the {\it returns} with a known probability distribution, the stochastic gambling dynamics determine the resulting account value trajectory~$V_1,V_2,...,V_n$, emanating from initial condition~$V_0 > 0$.
-That is, $V_k$ are obtained recursively by
+In this setting, the bettor begins with initial account value~$V_0 > 0$.
+At each stage~$k$, the control~$u_k$, alternatively called the {\it betting strategy}, determines the size of the~$k$-th wager.
+Then, over~$n$ steps, assuming independent and identically distributed random variables~$X_k$ as the {\it returns} with a known probability distribution, the resulting account value trajectory~$V_1,V_2,...,V_n$, emanating from initial condition~$V_0 > 0$, is obtained recursively by